Sorok-Dva/Allods_FR_TextsPak/README.md

 # Allods_FR_TextsPak
-French pack version of Allods Game.
+This is an edited French pack version of Allods Game.
+Usefull if you want to play on Russians servers with your game in french.

 Last version: 12.0.01.36.1